As an Amazon Associate we earn from qualifying purchases.

 - Want to make Mexican hot chocolate?
 Maybe add some cinnamon or chili pepper to the mix.

-- Looking to make peppermint hot chocolate like we are?
+- Looking to make peppermint hot chocolate like I am?
 Just add some peppermint extract or melt some peppermint swirls into the mix.

 What Makes a Good Peppermint Hot Chocolate

 To make good peppermint hot chocolate, you can’t burn the milk.
-With our peppermint hot chocolate recipe, this is much easier to control than with the powdered variety.
-Because we’re using homemade syrup, we build-up to the milk and then heat it slowly.
+With my peppermint hot chocolate recipe, this is much easier to control than with the powdered variety.
+Because I’m using homemade syrup, I build-up to the milk and then heat it slowly.

 Best of all, syrup doesn’t have an issue dissolving into milk, so no need to worry about those stubborn lumps.